PSLmodels/OG-USA/docs/book/content/contributing/contributor_guide.md

 (Sec_ContribFootnotes)=
 ## Footnotes

-[^recent_python]:The most recent version of Python from Anaconda is Python 3.8. `OG-USA` is currently tested to run on Python 3.7 through 3.9.
+[^recent_python]:The most recent version of Python from Anaconda is Python 3.9. `OG-USA` is currently tested to run on Python 3.8 and 3.9.

 [^commandline_note]:The dollar sign is the end of the command prompt on a Mac.
 If you are using the Windows operating system, this is usually the right angle bracket (>).
 No matter the symbol, you don't need to type it (or anything to its left, which shows the current working directory) at the command line before you enter a command; the prompt symbol and preceding characters should already be there.